-The segment “Still Living Paycheck to Paycheck Despite Having a Successful Business?
-Here’s How to Stop”, by Small Business Radio, covers some great material about how to manage your personal finances better.
+A recent segment on Small Business Radio covered some great material about how to manage your personal finances better.
 But, it is missing a few topics.
 For instance, why isn’t your paycheck bigger?

 Why isn’t your paycheck bigger?